 What Accessories Will I Need to Start Playing?

-Depending on whether you or your child is looking for a career in music, you’ll want to consider purchasing a good-quality mouthpiece.
+Depending on whether you or your child is looking for a music career, you’ll want to consider purchasing a good-quality mouthpiece.
 Having a high-quality mouthpiece that meets the needs of your physique is essential to obtaining a full, open-throat sound.
 You’ll want to start with a mouthpiece that has a wide, round rim, as this is the most comfortable and easy to play for beginners.

 A Music Stand